-Tachycardia can be caused by exertion, strenuous exercise, emotions, hyperthyroidism (overactive thyroid gland), some diseases, injuries, heart disorders, or exposure to certain drugs or chemicals.
+Tachycardia can be caused by exertion, strenuous exercise, emotions, hyperthyroidism (overactive thyroid gland), diseases, injuries, heart disorders, or exposure to certain drugs or chemicals.

-Basic function of the heart
+The primary function of the heart

 The atria and ventricles have muscular walls.